vlimki/vlimki.dev/src/posts/calc-vol-1.md

 ___

-I'm mainly reading this book to optimize for performance in the mathematics final in HS.

-Only when you're insanely good at the topics in said exam should you move on to the other topics.

 First finish this book and gather a deeper understanding of all the topics.
-Then just grind exercises from Thomas' Calculus and a precalculus book.
+Then just grind exercises from Thomas' Calculus and some precalculus book.

 **Notes**
-- Finish by October 15, this means 6.4 pages per day on average.
+- Finish by October 15
-- Read pages 0-535 (currently on page 150).
+- Read pages 0-535 (currently on page 170).
 - Skip pages 297-397 (differential equations, polynomial approximations to functions).
 - Do exercises in the morning and read further in the afternoon.